postcodeservice/postcode-magento1/README.md

 Magento will now show you a page where you can configure the extension.
 Here you can provide your Client ID, your Secure Code and the Domain you are using to call our service.

 When you are done providing the required information, clear your Magento cache and try out your fresh installed Postcode check in your checkout.

-### Support
-Do you feel like the extension is not working as intended on your environment?
-Please contact us by calling them on 020-21 81 000 or send an e-mail to support@postcodeservice.nl.